Is your team ready for one of the most anticipated partnership events of the year?

 1. Get an Attendee List

 How is your attendee list looking?

 If you have a slim roster with only sponsors to work from, developing a targeted pre-show strategy will prove difficult.
 Before you get your team around the table, obtain a thorough attendee list.
 If you have a sponsorship package you may be able to request at least a partial list from Microsoft.
 Our current predicted list of attendees at SummitSync is sitting at 8,000 attendees complete with contact information!
-If you’re interested in learning more about our predicted lists of attendees, you can take a look at our product page.
+If you’re interested in learning more about our predictive targeting, you can take a look at our product page.